Formula One: Cost cap

-When Formula 1 began in 1950, the sport's governing body did not have any regulations limiting the spending of a team.
-Over time, this led to a teams with large budgets performing significantly better than their competitors.
+When Formula 1 began in 1950, the sport's governing body did not have any regulations limiting spending by a team.
+Over time, this led to teams with large budgets performing significantly better than their competitors.
 For instance, in 2019, Mercedes, the Constructors' Champion, spent $420 million, while the lowest-scoring teams, Williams and Haas, spent only $125 million and $150 million, respectively.

 To curb the growing advantage that these wealthier teams gained from extensive track time, the FIA first introduced a ban on unlimited private testing, before eventually implementing a cost cap of $175 million in 2021.
-It was reduced to $145 million soon after due to the economic turmoil caused by the COVID-19 pandemic.
+It was reduced to $145 million soon after, due to the economic turmoil caused by the COVID-19 pandemic.
 It fell further to $140 million in 2022, before settling at $135 million for the next three years.

+For the 2026 season and beyond, the framework was fundamentally restructured.
+The operational cost cap was increased to a base limit of $215 million to absorb various previously excluded expenditures, creating a more comprehensive financial perimeter.
+Concurrently, a separate, parallel Power Unit Cost Cap of $130 million was fully implemented to regulate power unit manufacturers, capping independent research, development, and engine supply costs during the introduction of the new hybrid power units.

-Critics have argued that the cap might not be sufficient to close the gap in competition because it excludes certain expenses like driver salaries, compensation for the three highest paid-staff members, and marketing costs.
+Critics have argued that the cap might not be sufficient to close the gap in competition because it excludes certain expenses such as driver salaries, compensation for the three highest-paid staff members, and marketing costs.
 In practice, however, the cost cap seems to have helped teams maximise efficiency and foster innovation within their financial means.
-McLaren started the 2023 season as the slowest car on the track, with their drivers finishing outside the points.
-Seven months later, they were the fastest car on the grid in both qualifying and race pace, and, in 2024, they won the constructors' championship.
+For example, McLaren started the 2023 season as the slowest car on the track, with their drivers finishing outside the points.
+Seven months later, they were the fastest car on the grid in both qualifying and race pace, and in 2024, they won the Constructors' Championship.
+McLaren would go on to secure both championships the following year.